Geuthur/aa-memberaudit-dc/README.md

 ## Installation<a name="installation"></a>

 > [!NOTE]
-> AA Tax System needs at least Alliance Auth v4.6.0
+> AA Memberaudit Doctrine Checker needs at least Alliance Auth v4.6.0
 > Please make sure to update your Alliance Auth before you install this APP

 ### Step 1 - Install the Package<a name="step1"></a>